JoaOnGit/movie-rating-service/README.md

-# Movie Rating App : A Microservice Demo APplication
+# Movie Rating App : A Microservice Demo Application (RestTemplate)

 The application is a simple movie rating application.
 Its intended to demonstrate a simple microservice design with basic communication - using RestTemplate